Amenity Grassland and Road Verges – Doing More with Less!

 By letting the grass grow long, before cutting and removing the cuttings, you are able to reduce the nutrients going back into the soil.
 After doing this repeatedly in the growing seasons over a number of years, Dr Sterling’s approach converted standard grass areas into havens for wildlife.
 He also managed to reduce the amount of money, time and energy spent on managing these areas.

-NESBiP has been working this year to allow community groups across the North East to try out planting up and managing small wildflower areas – but we should be thinking bigger.
-Let’s try and change the way we think about all of our grass areas, and start to manage them for our wildlife, while cutting our management costs at the same time!
+Throughout 2019 NESBiP worked with community groups across the North East to try planting up and managing small wildflower areas.
+But we knew we needed to think bigger!
+Let’s try and change the way we think about urban green space, and start to manage them for our wildlife, while cutting our management costs at the same time!

 The full video (approximately 1hr 30mins long) of the main public talk, including questions afterwards, is available below.
 So why not put the kettle on and find somewhere comfortable to enjoy the full event experience!